-Jess joined Aardvark Safaris following five years in the tailor made travel industry and a season running Time + Tide Nsolo Bush Camp in Zambia’s South Luangwa Valley.
+Jess joined Aardvark Safaris in 2017 following five years in the tailor made travel industry and a season running Time + Tide Nsolo Bush Camp in Zambia’s South Luangwa Valley.
 Having started as an admin assistant for a self drive safari company she quickly found herself picking up information about African properties and routes, and developed an overly keen interest in maps.
 After answering enough questions correctly in a spot quiz one day she was packed off to Zambia to drive from Livingstone to Lilongwe and came back with a confirmed passion for Africa and a new favourite possession; Newman’s Birds of Southern Africa.

 Over the following years she has continued to explore Africa, visiting new countries and properties and developing an appreciation for the delicate relationship between tourism and conservation.
 Her love and knowledge of wildlife, and of birds in particular, has grown with each trip and there is nothing she enjoys more than being out in remote and beautiful scenery watching wildlife or just soaking up the views.